 South elevation, view from Green Street: Neilson’s Special Collections are among the most significant college research repositories in the country and represent one of the highest caliber teaching, research and experiential learning environments at the college.
 The collections will be enclosed in the center of the south jewel box wing in one visible and accessible location.

-South elevation at night: The south wing incorporates an underground tunnel that connects the Neilson Library to the Alumnae Gym, which will house additional Libraries staff and technology spaces, and serve as a 24-hour study space.
+South elevation at night: The south wing incorporates an underground tunnel that connects the Neilson Library to the alumnae gymnasium, which will house additional Libraries staff and technology spaces, and serve as a 24-hour study space.

 Ground Floor Central Hall: This floor will open onto Burton lawn.
 Visitors will find a Central Service Point for Library and Information services; research librarians, instructional technologists, and spatial analysts will provide collaboration and support for the Smith community.

 Digital Media Hub, Ground Floor: This level will contain a Digital Media Hub, book stacks, technology and library instruction classrooms, recording studios, and a number of collaboration spaces.